-Small rhizotrons have been occasionally used to study root growth of (wetland) plants (as related to soil properties) under waterlogged / flooded conditions (e.g. Busch et al. 2006, see Figure).
-However, hydroponic root boxes are not yet commercially available - hampering research on the "hidden half" of wetland and waterlogged ecosystems.
-Many studies thus use pots, which, however, allow e.g. measurements on root growth and spatial patterning of soil properties only at harvest time.
-Also large tanks holding several pots with plants have been used, but often at the cost of missing independent replicates.
-As of customer demand, particular for potential studies on rice root systems, Vienna Scientific is thus currently testing hydroponic rhizobox designs allowing to study roots and soil parameters under independently flooded conditions.
-We aim for developing a robust, cost-effective floodable rhizobox design which allows access to roots and soil via a removeable (transparent) front and/or back plate, the convenient adjustment of water levels by a (bottom) drainage system (with outlets at the side), and provides a savely sealed experimental system effectively preventing leakages.
+Hydroponic Rootboxes.
+Small rootboxes have been occasionally used to study root growth of (wetland) plants (as related to soil properties) under waterlogged / flooded conditions (e.g. Busch et al. 2006, see Figure).
+However, hydroponic root boxes are not yet commercially available, hampering research on the "hidden half" of wetland and waterlogged ecosystems.
+As a result, many studies use pots that only allow measurements of root growth and spatial patterns of soil properties at harvest time.
+Large tanks with multiple pots of plants have also been used, but often at the expense of lacking independent replicates.
+In response to customer demand, particularly for potential studies on rice root systems, Vienna Scientific is currently testing reliable and affordable hydroponic rhizobox designs that allow root and soil parameters to be studied under independently flooded conditions.
+Our goal is to develop a robust, low-cost floodable rootbox design that provides access to roots and soil via a removable (transparent) front and/or back panel, convenient water level adjustment via a drainage system (with side outlets), and a tightly sealed experimental rootbox system that effectively prevents leakage.
 Stay tuned for details!